stonecharioteer/blog/_posts/2021-07-23-empathy-in-tech.md

 chide people telling them that they are "not a developer" because they didn't use his preferred editor, or his preferred shell.
 He'd tell college graduates that they were not developers because they didn't know how to use `git`.
-And he constantly made others around him feel that they either had to confirm to his whims, or that they wouldn't be given any encouragement from the management.
+And he constantly made others around him feel that they either had to conform to his whims, or that they wouldn't be given any encouragement from the management.

 The funny thing is, he never really said or did these things to those who could hold their own against him.
-These were things he said to those who were non-confrontationaly.
+These were things he said to those who were non-confrontational.
 He said these things to people who couldn't fight back.

 The meek.